The file read operations in Python are of three types.

 (b) Example: Read the whole file:

-The above example will read the whole file contents into the variable ReadContents and print to the console.
+The above example will read the whole file contents into the variable contents and print to the console.
 Care must be taken to make sure that there is enough physical memory to support this read operation, which reads any file contents in one go.

 (c) Read the file line by line:

 The above example will read line by line.
-EOF or End of File in python is an empty character.
-When the EOF character is found the program will break and exit.
+EOF or End of File in Python is an empty character.
+When the EOF character is found, the program will break and exit.

 However, while(True) is not recommended.
 Remember, writing

-while (aLine = PythonFileObject.readline() is not '')
+while (aLine = PythonFileObject.readline() is not '') |

-is not supported in python.
+is not supported in Python.

-So what is the better way to read multiple lines one at a time in python?
+So what is the better way to read multiple lines one at a time in Python?
+One can write using for loop like below.

-for aLine in PythonFileObject:
+for aLine in file: |

 2. Read file contents as binary:

-Reading in binary mode the programmer can specify the offset relative from the
+While reading a file in binary mode, the programmer can specify the offset from the beginning of the file to read from.

 3. Read file contents as raw bytes:

-That means any optimisation like reading buffered reading to be done by the programmer herself.
-Raw I/O in python is achieved by turning of the buffering with a zero value for the buffering parameter, in the open() method.
+In raw file I/O mode the file is read as binary without any buffering which means any optimisation like buffered reading to be done by the programmer herself.
+Raw I/O in Python is achieved by turning off the buffering with a zero value for the buffering parameter in the open() method.

 Output:

 The output is very much similar to the binary mode.
-However, since buffering is disabled in Raw I/O a noticeable performance difference
+However since buffering is disabled in Raw I/O a noticeable performance difference

 could be found while reading a file with lot of data.